Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Introduction

-So far, the two methods discussed above are full-gradient approaches, where the $\ell_1$-penalty is applied only at the final step to shrink small-scale estimates.
-An alternative is the coordinate descent algorithm recently proposed by \cite{yi2017semismooth}, which leverages a second-order (Newton) local approximation \cite[e.g.,][]{mifflin1977semismooth,chen2012smoothing} for nonsmooth functions, applicable to the Huber loss.
-Note the Karush–Kuhn–Tucker (KKT) condition of \eqref{e:adaptive_huber}:
+So far, the two methods discussed above are gradient descent approaches, in which the elastic net penalty is applied only at the final step to shrink small-scale estimates.
+An alternative is the coordinate descent algorithm recently proposed by \cite{yi2017semismooth}, which leverages a second-order (Newton-type) local approximation \cite[e.g.,][]{mifflin1977semismooth,chen2012smoothing} for nonsmooth functions and is applicable to the Huber loss.
+Note that for each coordinate $j=1,\ldots,p$, the Karush–Kuhn–Tucker conditions (KKT) for \eqref{e:adaptive_huber} are given by